aliyounis9/NutriateMe/README.md

 In addition, an exercise section was recently added to the application, so that it could help users know the right way to practice specific exercises, like arm, chest, and leg workouts.

-The application is, unfortunately, not AI-based, but that's what I am currently working on with my team to develop this app in the next couple of months using Machine Learning and Big Data.

 How to use it:
 1. Press Sign Up